P-H-C/phc-winner-argon2/README.md

     - `threads`, the number of threads allocated to the parallel execution (actual parallelism)

-You'll find detailed specifications and design ratinoale in the [Argon2 document](argon2-specs.pdf).
+You'll find detailed specifications and design rationale in the [Argon2 document](argon2-specs.pdf).

 Please report bugs as issues on this repository (after searching if